sdondley/ClimateChangeChat/perl.md

             * can't tap into debug interface provided by perl
                 * I just use `print 'hi';` as my goto debugging tool, anyway
                     * or `print 'fuck you';` when I'm feeling frustrated
-                * not a deall breaker for me
+                * not a deal breaker for me
     * P:LS is older
         * but seems to have some kinks
-            * I could not get completion working with it
+            * I could not get completion feature working
+                * If you got it working, let me know how:
+                    * s@dondley.com
     * they seem more similar than different
         * both are perl modules
         * both are easily installed from cpan repo